ONSdigital/dis-vulncheck/README.md

 ## What it checks against

-By default, dis-vulncheck will inspect the CI build yml (`/ci/build.yml`) to retrieve the version of Go it will be built with.
+By default, dis-vulncheck will inspect the CI build yml (`/ci/build.yml` or `/ci/build.yaml`) to retrieve the version of Go it will be built with.

 e.g.